aztfmods/.github/profile/README.md

 ### Principles:

 * [Semantic versioning](https://semver.org/) is applied based on branch name.
-* The [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) specification is enforced
+* The [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) specification is enforced.
 * Release PRs are used to generate releases and tags.
-* Various linting and validation is applied before merging to the main branch
+* Various linting and validation is applied before merging to the main branch.